wangchengwei-cher/wangchengwei-cher.github.io/_pages/about.md

 Chengwei Wang's Curriculum Vitae (PDF)
 </a>

-**A favorite moment recently captured in Iceland.**
+A favorite moment recently captured in 2024.

-Example: editing a Markdown file for a talk
+Reynisfjara, Iceland.
+Landscapes change quietly.
+So does time.
+Before the tides rewrite the shore, do what matters.

 ![Editing a Markdown file for a talk](/images/editing-talk.png)